 Your organisation would take one or more SMF students on an internship, usually over a week or two during the summer holidays or October half term.

-Please note that our students are interested in entering one of the following professions: Accountancy, Architecture, Banking & Finance, Biology & Chemistry, Business, Engineering & Physics, Law, Media & Communications, Medicine, Politics, or Technology.
+Please note that our students are interested in entering one of the following professions: Accountancy, Architecture, Banking & Finance, Biology & Chemistry, Business, Digital, Engineering & Physics, Law, Media & Communications, Medicine, or Politics.
 If your organisation slots neatly into one of these sectors, that’s great.
 If you’re unsure, please don’t hesitate to get in touch anyway as you may still be able to help.

 Why provide an SMF internship?

-By working with the SMF to provide a short one – two week internship, you will be supporting a high-achieving young person (predicted at least ABB at A-Level, with at least 4 or 5 A grades at GCSE) who is passionate about gaining a real insight into your sector.
+By working with the SMF to provide a short one – two week internship, you will be supporting a high-achieving young person (predicted at least ABB at A-Level or ABBB at Higher, with at least 4 or 5 A grades at GCSE or A/B Grades at National 5) who is passionate about gaining a real insight into your sector.

-The student will be from a disadvantaged background.
-Our students are either eligible for Free School Meals, or will be the first generation in their family to attend university, having attended a school with a high percentage of pupils on Free School Meals.
+Our students are either eligible for Free School Meals, or are in the first generation in their family to attend university, having attended a school with a high percentage of pupils on Free School Meals.
 The students we support would not usually be able to secure vital work experience as their schools and families do not have experience of or connections with the professions and sectors we work in.
-In 2015, 96% of the students we worked with said that they would not have secured their internship without the support of the SMF.
+In 2016 over 90% of students we worked with said that they would not have secured their internship without the support of the SMF.